dtabas/eep555uw/_pages/about_2019.md

----
-permalink: /
-title: "EE P 555 (Spring 2022): Data Science for Power Systems"
-excerpt: "This page contains links and descriptions for EE 555 homework assignments"
-author_profile: false
-redirect_from:
-  - /about/
-  - /about.html
----

 This page contains links to all homework assignments and solutions as they are posted for [EE PMP 559: Data Science for Power Systems](https://zhangbaosen.github.io/teaching/EE559_2019).
 Homework assignments can be downloaded individually from [https://github.com/cpatdowling/ee559](https://github.com/cpatdowling/ee559) or they can pulled via a Git client.
 Git is a version control tool for software engineering, but is great for making your code available to a broader audience.
 If you've downloaded Git, to clone (initialize a repository and download) a repository from command line, say from your school directory for example: